With a new emphasis on learning and development programs, it’s easy to focus on individual learning. But what is organizational learning?

 Organizational learning

 Wait, isn’t this entire article about organizational learning?
 Well, yes.
-Technically, all 4 of these communities of learning contribute to the organization as a whole.
-But this 1 type gets its own special designation.
+Technically, all four of these communities of learning contribute to the organization learning as a whole.
+But this type gets its own special designation.

-So what are we talking about here?
-Well, an organizational learning strategy uses the organization’s process of gaining new knowledge related to its function and using that knowledge base to adapt to a changing environment and increase efficiency.
+A defined organizational learning strategy refers to the organization’s process of gaining new knowledge related to its function and using that knowledge base to adapt to a changing environment and increase efficiency.

 A great example of a company that employs organizational learning is Toyota.
-According to The Toyota Way by Jeffrey Liker (2004), this company looks at every problem as an opportunity to identify root causes and develop countermeasures.
+According to The Toyota Way by Jeffrey Liker (2004), Toyota views every problem as an opportunity to identify root causes and develop countermeasures.

-They use a method called “the five whys.”
-It’s a form of systems thinking that goes like this:
+They use a method called “the five whys,” a form of systems thinking.
+Here’s how it works:

 Do you see how the business as a whole has learned from this experience?
-Individual managers might have been the people to ask those “WHYs,” but they transferred the new knowledge to their organization by changing policies and procedures based on what they learned.
+Individual managers might have been the people to ask those “Why”s, but they transferred their new knowledge to their organization by changing policies and procedures based on what they learned.

 Inter-organizational learning

-This is the broadest type of organizational learning, and it’s the most common learning strategy in franchises or large businesses with multiple locations.
+This is the broadest type of organizational learning and is the most common learning strategy in franchises or large businesses with multiple locations.

-Inter-organizational learning tends to blend group learning with the more management-led organizational learning process.
+Inter-organizational learning often combines group learning with the more management-led organizational learning process.
 For example, a franchise might learn how to operate their store by studying the franchise business model.

-In fact, this learning process is sometimes referred to as “collaborative learning.”
-This learning strategy often offers a competitive advantage by retaining essential and unique company knowledge while ensuring overall operational standards are met.
+This learning strategy, sometimes referred to as “collaborative learning,” often offers a competitive advantage by retaining essential and unique company knowledge while ensuring overall operational standards are met.

 Why is organizational learning important to your company?